 Problems and errors in the work of the Samsung Galaxy S10: reviews

-Since the new Samsung Galaxy S10 is already on sale, its first owners are actively sharing their impressions,
+Since the new Samsung Galaxy S10 has already gone on sale, its first owners are actively sharing their impressions,

 reviews about the new product.
-The greatest interest, of course, is the topic of possible problems that you may encounter in the process of using a smartphone.
-So, let's go to understand ...
+Of greatest interest, of course, is the topic of possible problems that you may encounter while using your smartphone.
+So, let's go find out…

 There are users of the Galaxy S10 who claimthat their phone takes screenshots, opens apps, and even turns on a flashlight while in a pocket or purse.
 I wonder how this can happen, because to turn on the flashlight you need to press.